anders-wartoft/LogGenerator/README.md

 ### Lost events - Gap detection
 If the events transferred contains an increasing value, then the receiver can detect if any of the values are missing.

-To generate a header with that kind of value, use the {counter: variable.
+To generate a header with that kind of value, use {counter: variable: startNumber}.

 `{counter:name:1}`